Major League Baseball on CBS: Aftermath

-Dick Stockton left CBS in 1994 for Fox Sports, which continues to employ him on NFL and Major League Baseball telecasts.
-For Fox's MLB coverage, he has worked with Eric Karros, Joe Girardi, Mark Grace and Tim McCarver and others.
+Dick Stockton left CBS in 1994 for Fox Sports, which employed him on NFL and Major League Baseball telecasts for nearly three decades.
+For Fox's MLB coverage, he worked with Eric Karros, Joe Girardi, Mark Grace and Tim McCarver and others.
 From 1993 to 1995, Stockton also called local TV broadcasts of the Oakland Athletics.
 From 2007 to 2013, Stockton called postseason Major League Baseball games on TBS.
 In 2007, he partnered with Ron Darling to call the National League Division Series for the network.
 In 2008, he called the AL Central tiebreaker game with Darling and Harold Reynolds, followed by the NLDS with Darling and Tony Gwynn.
 In 2009, he teamed with Bob Brenly to call the NLDS for TBS, and the two have worked together for the NLDS every year since until 2014, when TBS began carrying only two LDS, rotating between AL/NL each year.
 (TBS and Fox began splitting the LDS from 2014 on.)
 TBS was previously the exclusive home of the LDS from 2007 to 2013.
 Stockton split play-by-play duties during the 2010 regular season on TBS with NBA on TNT studio host Ernie Johnson Jr. and Milwaukee Brewers announcer Brian Anderson.
 In 2011, he partnered with Ron Darling and John Smoltz to call Game 5 of National League Division Series between the St. Louis Cardinals and Philadelphia Phillies for TBS as his normal partner Brenly was away at a family event.
 After 2013, Stockton focused mainly on calling NFL games on Fox before retiring in 2021.